RFABC Awards

 Award Criteria:

-The RFABC-Polar Engineering Climate Action Award recognizes a recreation facility that demonstrates industry leadership in climate action through bold, innovative projects.
-This award celebrates facilities that have implemented cutting-edge green technology and made significant strides in reducing their carbon footprint.
+The RFABC-Polar Engineering Climate Action Award recognizes recreation facilities that demonstrate industry leadership in climate action through bold, innovative projects.
+This award celebrates facilities that have implemented cutting-edge green technology and made significant strides in reducing their carbon footprint, setting a standard for sustainability in British Columbia.

 Eligibility Requirements: